DHTMLX/docs-suite/docs/form/timepicker.md

 # TimePicker

-A control that allows a user to select time value either by moving handles along track bars or by entering hour and minutes values directly into related inputs.
+A control that allows users to select a time value: either move handles along track bars or enter hour and minute values directly in the related inputs.

 ![TimePicker form control with hours and minutes slider track bars for selecting time in DHTMLX Suite](/img/form/form_timepicker.png)